Logo Futurismo

 Álvaro RP | Ponta Delgada City Gates

 The municipality of Ponta Delgada is the most populous in the Azorean archipelago.
 Considered by many to be one of the best places to live, this town is full of tourist attractions that are well worth a visit.
+Originally, Ponta Delgada was just a small fishing village.
+But soon, thanks to its safe bays, it became the most important trading port on the island of São Miguel.

-Ponta Delgada was declared a city in 1546 and considered the island’s capital after Vila Franca do Campo was destroyed by an earthquake in 1522.
+Ponta Delgada was declared a city in 1546 and subsequently became the island’s capital, following the destruction of Vila Franca do Campo by an earthquake in 1522.
 Today, this cosmopolitan city, with approximately 69,000 inhabitants, attracts visitors from all over the world.
+Here, you can enjoy the sea breeze, the stunning mountain views, and the delicious local food that is an integral part of the town’s daily life.

 Go On a Whale and Dolphin Watching Trip